 Similar to other commercial websites, our websites utilise a standard technology to collect information about how our website is used by individual computers connected to the internet.

 This information is gathered through "Cookies".
 Cookies are small files of letters and numbers that we put on your computer's hard drive.
+Cookies may collect personal information about you.
 These small files allow us to distinguish you from other users of our website, monitor website traffic and to personalise the content of the site for you.
 This ultimately helps us provide you with a good experience when you browse our websites and improve the content of our marketing and allows us to improve our site going forward.

 In most cases, providing your personal data to us is optional, however, if you do not provide it, we will probably not be able to fulfil your booking.
 For example, if you book a flight with us, we need details such as your name and passport details to be able to complete your booking and we will need your payment card details to take your payment.
 When you make a booking, we will only collect information which is required for the purpose of your booking.
 In other cases, you have a choice over whether we collect your personal data, for example, you can turn off cookies on your browser and we will not place any cookies on your device or computer (although in this case you may not be able to use all parts of our website).
 Sometimes, we are required by law to collect certain data for border control purposes and where you have booked a flight with us you cannot prevent this collection of data other than by choosing not to check-in for this flight.